adambraimbridge/post-publication-combiner/Readme.md

 * docStoreApiEndpoint - the endpoint for content retrieval (/content/{uuid})
 * publicAnnotationsApiBaseURL - public-annotations-api base url (http://localhost:8080/__public-annotations-api)
 * publicAnnotationsApiEndpoint - the endpoint for v1 metadata retrieval (/content/{uuid}/annotations/v1)
+* whitelistedMetadataOriginSystemHeaders - Origin-System-Ids that are supported to be processed from the PostPublicationEvents queue
+* whitelistedContentURIs - Space separated list with content URI substrings - to identify accepted content types

 Please check --help for more details.

 Test:
-    For testing this service, please check the generated kafka messages.
+    You can verify the service's behavior by checking the consumed and the generated kafka messages.

 ## Build and deployment
-How can I build and deploy it (lots of this will be links out as the steps will be common)

-* Built by Docker Hub on merge to master: [coco/post-publication-combiner](https://hub.docker.com/r/coco/post-publication-combiner/)
+* Built by Docker Hub (from master or from github tags): [coco/post-publication-combiner](https://hub.docker.com/r/coco/post-publication-combiner/)
 * CI provided by CircleCI: [post-publication-combiner](https://circleci.com/gh/Financial-Times/post-publication-combiner)

 ## Service/Utility endpoints